Broadway Cares/Equity Fights AIDS: Broadway Bares

 Broadway Bares is an annual burlesque show fundraiser for the organization, founded by Jerry Mitchell in 1992.
 Broadway dancers and actors perform striptease dances for the audience at Hammerstein Ballroom in New York City for two shows only in June.
 To date, Broadway Bares has raised more than $22.5 million.

-The 2016 edition, On Demand raised over $1.4 million.
+The 2016 edition, On Demand, raised over $1.4 million.
 Participants included Lesli Margherita, Michael Longoria, Billy Porter, Christopher Sieber, Frankie J. Grande, Daniel Dae Kim, Frank DiLella, Roma Torre and more than 150 dancers.

-The 2017 edition, "Strip U" raised more than $1.5 million.
+The 2017 edition, "Strip U", raised more than $1.5 million.
 Participants included Lesli Margherita, Randy Rainbow, Allison Janney, and Judith Light.

-The 2018 edition, "Game Night" raised more than $1.8 million on June 17, 2018.
+The 2018 edition, "Game Night", raised more than $1.8 million on June 17, 2018.
 Celebrity performers included Matt Bomer, Zachary Quinto, Andrew Rannells, and Kirstin Maldonado, as well as 200 other dancers from 16 Broadway shows.

-The 2019 edition, "Take Off" raised more than $2 million on June 16, 2019.
+The 2019 edition, "Take Off", raised more than $2 million on June 16, 2019.
 Performers included Alex Newell, Billy Porter, and dancers from 16 Broadway shows.

-The 2020 edition "Broadway Bares: Zoom In" was held online, due to the ongoing pandemic.
+The 2020 edition, "Broadway Bares: Zoom In", was held online, due to the ongoing pandemic.
 Even virtually, the event was able to raise $596,504 for the organization.
 The stream featured favorite strips from past seasons, with choreography by Denis Jones, Al Blackstone, Kellen Stancil, and more.

-The 2021 edition, "Twerk from Home" raised $771,015.
+The 2021 edition, "Twerk from Home", raised $771,015.
 Harvey Fierstein made a special appearance with J. Harrison Ghee and Jelani Remy.

 The 2022 edition returned for a live 30th anniversary celebration on Sunday, June 26, 2022, at Hammerstein Ballroom.
 The show featured appearances by Ariana DeBose, Ramin Karimloo, Julianne Hough, Suzy Nakamura, Julie White, Michael R. Jackson with performances by Nathan Lee Graham, Lesli Margherita, Bonnie Milligan, Maulik Pancholy and Jason Tam and dancers from the companies of Broadway's Aladdin, Beetlejuice, Company, Funny Girl, Hadestown, Hamilton, The Lion King, Moulin Rouge!
 The Musical, The Music Man, POTUS, A Strange Loop and Tina: The Tina Turner Musical.

 On June 18, 2023, Broadway Bares: Pleasure Park raised $1,887,014.
-A burlesque twist on theme parks, 200 stars representing 14 Broadway shows danced to elaborate, scintillating numbers that recalled Tron, Pandora, Prince Charming and drag queens.
+A burlesque twist on theme parks, 200 stars representing 14 Broadway shows danced to numbers that recalled Tron, Pandora, Prince Charming and drag queens.
 Special guests included Joanna "JoJo" Levesque, J. Harrison Ghee and Alex Newell.